Tuberculosis (TB) Prevention and Control Program

 • People who have had close contact with someone who has infectious TB.

 The skin test for TB is simple.
 A small amount of testing fluid is injected just under the skin on the lower arm.
-Two or three days after the test, a health care worker will measure the skin reaction to the test to determine whether the test is positive or negative for TB infection.
+Two or three days after the test, a healthcare worker will measure the skin reaction to the test to determine whether the test is positive or negative for TB infection.
 A positive result usually means you have TB infection.
 If you test positive, other tests will be performed to determine whether or not you have developed TB disease.
-These tests can include chest X-ray and laboratory tests.
+These tests can include chest x-rays and laboratory tests.

-What are the treatments?
+What are the Treatments for TB?

 A drug-resistant strain of TB bacteria will not respond to drugs ordinarily used to treat the disease.
 These strains develop when people with active TB disease do not take their medicine as prescribed and the bacteria develop resistance to the drug.
 Drug-resistant TB is a very serious problem and very expensive and difficult to treat.